Thermodynamic route of Nb3Sn nucleation: Role of oxygen: Results

 Fig.~\ref{SunFig3}d\,--\,f demonstrate the absence of chlorine and the conversion into Sn oxides.
 To support the phase identification, high-resolution XRD patterns are presented in Fig.~\ref{SunFig6} and referenced in Table~\ref{tbl:2}.

-The clean Nb sample, with a Sn concentration of $\sim$~10\,at.\% and a thinness of $\sim$\,10\,nm, exhibits the lowest amount SnO$_x$ (Fig.~\ref{SunFig5}a).
+The clean Nb sample, with a Sn concentration of $\sim$~10\,at.\% and a thinness of $\sim$\,10\,nm, exhibits the lowest amount of SnO$_x$ (Fig.~\ref{SunFig5}a).
 On the surface, higher-order Nb oxides of $\sim$\,3\,nm are present.
 Underneath this layer, metallic Nb (Fig.~\ref{SunFig5}b) is mixed with SnO$_x$, resulting in increased Sn FWHM and decreased Nb FWHM (Fig.~\ref{SunFig4}).
 A low amount of Nb$_x$Sn$_y$ may be present, as suggested in the XRD pattern (Fig.~\ref{SunFig6}a), but the characteristic peak of metallic Sn is not prominent.
 The rapid decrease of oxygen concentration within $\sim$\,5\,nm for this condition suggests the source of oxygen should be the residual gas in the furnace chamber with a vacuum of 5\,$\times$\,10$^{-7}$\,Torr, which differs from the two oxidized samples where oxygen is evenly distributed at 50\,at.\% throughout the samples.

 The native and anodized samples with initial oxides exhibit similarity in the concentration profile (Fig.~\ref{SunFig3}e,f).
 Both conditions yield significant amounts of SnO$_x$ in addition to Nb$_x$Sn$_y$ nuclei, as evidenced by the persistence of Sn binding energies at 487\,eV associated with SnO$_x$ (Fig.~\ref{SunFig5}a) and the observed diffraction patterns of SnO$_2$ and SnO (Fig.~\ref{SunFig6}b,c).
 Nb$_x$Sn$_y$ starts to emerge at a depth of $\sim$\,200\,nm, as indicated by the considerably broadened width of both Sn and Nb XPS peaks in Fig.~\ref{SunFig4}.
-These results provide compelling evidence that SnO$_x$ is a necessary intermediate phase either before or along with the reduction of metallic Sn for alloying.
+These results provide compelling evidence that SnO$_x$ is a necessary intermediate phase for alloying.

-Additional evidence from our previous study (see Fig.~14c in Reference [\cite{SunRef18}]) demonstrated that SnO$_x$ undergoes complete decomposition into metallic Sn at 500\textdegree C. This infers that the critical SnO$_x$ intermediate phase serves as the primary source of Sn for alloying.
-While the diffusion-based mechanism may also exist during the nucleation or mainly contribute to the grain growth at higher temperatures (\textit{e.g.}, 1100\textdegree C), the reaction-based mechanism should dominate during the initial nucleation stage.

 Nevertheless, the anodized sample differs from the native oxidized sample due to the presence of residual SnCl$_2$ on the surface (Fig.~\ref{SunFig3}f and Fig.~\ref{SunFig5}d), resulting in a higher Sn binding energy (Fig.~\ref{SunFig5}a) and a width spike in the Sn peak (Fig.~\ref{SunFig4}a) at the $<$\,200\,nm surface.
 Within the same depth range, the anodized oxides persist and convert to a larger quantity of higher-order oxides, as evidenced by the 365\,eV binding energies (Fig.~\ref{SunFig5}b) and the largest Nb peak width with all charge states (Fig.~\ref{SunFig4}b).
 The adoption of anodization for vapor diffusion produces a smoother Nb$_3$Sn surface.
 Our data suggest that the underlying mechanisms involve two aspects: (i) a larger and more uniform adsorption of SnCl$_2$ due to the porous oxide structures, as shown in Fig.~\ref{SunFig3}c, and (ii) a prolonged reaction time with additional SnCl$_2$ source at a later stage and additional Nb oxides for producing the intermediate SnO$_x$ phases necessary for generating the intermetallic alloy.